Refresh

 Firstly, if you have several projects, separating information about each by means of a different email address is convenient, but having to check each inbox is not.
 A single email client eliminates the need to check various inboxes, switch between them constantly, and waste precious effort on remembering to do that regularly.
 You have a holistic picture of all your emailing and the sources of recent messages.
 It's all in one interface.

 Secondly, you might be using multiple accounts for security reasons, to protect your personal information.
-According to CISA's cybersecurity best practices, if you have a disposable inbox for correspondence that is potentially 99% junk mail, adding it to an email client won't let you completely forget about it.
+If you have a disposable inbox for correspondence that is potentially 99% junk mail, adding it to an email client won't let you completely forget about it.
 And also, if you create an account for newsletters, adding it to an email manager will make sure you check it from time to time so it doesn't end up collecting dust.

 Feeling convinced?
 Let's explore six of the best email clients that support multiple accounts and see how they can transform your email workflow.